natarajchakraborty/rc-deeplinkable-pagination/README.md

           hooks/ - Contains custom Hooks
-              useFetch - Custom Hook to fetch data and cache it. usePageData - Custom Hook which loads the page specific data, and also exposes ways to increment and decrement page no. useSarch - Custom Hook which exposes search results
+              useFetch - Custom Hook to fetch data and cache it. usePageData - Custom Hook which loads the page specific data, and also exposes ways to increment and decrement page number. useSarch - Custom Hook which exposes search results for the current page, also caches every search term and its results.

          styles/
               styles.css - Style for whole app writen in SCSS.